fluree/docs.flur.ee/src/content/0.15.0/docs/identity/signatures.md

 ### Signed Queries
 If `fdb-open-api` is set to true, then you do not need to sign your queries.
 In fact, the signature in a signed query will be ignored if `fdb-open-api` is set to true.

 If you do need to sign your queries, you should have access to your private key.
-Your private key needs to be [connected to a valid auth record](/guides/identity/auth-records) in the database.
+Your private key needs to be [connected to a valid auth record](/guides/identity/auth-records) in the ledger.

 #### Headers